cassandracomar/revelation/README.md

     ghc-options: -pgml g++ "-optl-Wl,--whole-archive" "-optl-Wl,-Bstatic" "-optl-Wl,-lopencv_c" "-optl-Wl,-Bdynamic" "-optl-Wl,--no-whole-archive"

 This allows the executable to correctly link.
 Execution will still require the opencv libs to be on the LD_LIBRARY_PATH so make sure that variable is set correctly as well.
+If you have any issues with this process let me know and I'll help you through it.

 I'll update this with instructions for OS X and Windows as I test in those environments.

-A New Kind of Computer Vision Library
+Design Goals
 -----------

 This API is very much under development.
 The idea is to provide the major OpenCV functionality via Pipes.
 This works for a couple of